Fire in the Sky: Plot

-On November 5, 1975, in Snowflake, Arizona, logger Travis Walton, and his co-workers—Mike Rogers, Allan Dallis, David Whitlock, Greg Hayes and Bobby Cogdill—head to work in the White Mountains.
+On November 5, 1975, in Snowflake, Arizona, logger Travis Walton, and his five co-workers—Mike Rogers, Allan Dallis, David Whitlock, Greg Hayes and Bobby Cogdill—head to work in the White Mountains.

-Driving back towards town that night, the loggers see unearthly light in the distance through the treeline.
+Driving back towards town that night, the loggers see unearthly red light in the distance through the treeline.
 Investigating, they encounter an unidentified flying object.
-Curious, Walton gets out of the truck to examine closer, only for the hovering object to react and strike him with a bright beam of light, hurling him several feet backwards.
-Fearing Walton has been killed, the terrified loggers escape from the scene.
-Rogers decides to go back to the spot to retrieve Walton, but he is nowhere to be found.
+Curious, Walton gets out of the truck to examine more closely, but is struck by a bright beam of light and is thrown several feet backwards.
+Fearing Walton has been killed, the terrified loggers flee.
+Rogers decides to go back to retrieve Walton, but he is nowhere to be found.

-Returning to town to report the incident, the loggers are met with skepticism by investigators Sheriff Blake Davis and Lieutenant Frank Watters.
-Watters, realizing that there was a great deal of tension between Dallis and Walton and that the boorish Dallis has a criminal record, suspects foul play, a belief that quickly spreads to the rest of the town, leaving the loggers as social outcasts.
+In reporting the incident in town, the loggers are met with skepticism by investigators Sheriff Blake Davis and Lieutenant Frank Watters.
+Watters, learning that there was a great deal of tension between Dallis and Walton and that Dallis has a criminal record, suspects foul play.
+That suspicion spreads in town and the loggers become social outcasts.

-After a large search party turns up no sign of Walton, the loggers are offered the chance to take a lie detector test.
-Though Dallis is initially hesitant, the loggers ultimately take the test in the hopes of proving their innocence.
-However, Watters declares that the tests were inconclusive and that they will have to return the next day to retake it.
-Rogers is outraged and he angrily declines, the other loggers following suit.
+After a large search party turns up no sign of Walton, the police offer the loggers the chance to take a lie detector test.
+They take the test in the hopes of proving their innocence.
+Watters says that the tests were inconclusive and that they will have to return the next day to retake it.
+Rogers is outraged and angrily declines, the other loggers follow suit.
 The test's administrator reveals to Watters and Davis that, with the exception of Dallis (whose test results were inconclusive), the loggers seem to be telling the truth.

 Five days later, Rogers receives a call from someone claiming to be Walton.
 He is found at a Heber gas station, alive but naked, dehydrated and severely traumatized.
-A ufologist questions Walton but he is thrown out and Walton is taken to a hospital.
-Rogers visits Walton while in the emergency room and ends up telling Walton that he left him after he was struck by the light but came back to get him.
-Walton appears enraged at being left behind and turns away from Rogers who blames the whole incident on Walton for getting out of the truck.
-During a welcome home party, Walton suffers from a mental breakdown and flashback of the abduction by the extraterrestrials.
+A ufologist questions Walton but is sent away and Walton is taken to a hospital.
+Rogers visits Walton while he's in the emergency room.
+He says that the team left but Rogers returned to try to retrieve Walton.
+Apparently enraged, Walton turns away from Rogers.
+He in turn chastises Walton for getting out of the truck in the first place.

+During a welcome home party, Walton suffers a mental breakdown and flashback to the abduction by the extraterrestrials.